bhlmn/kmlb-ts/README.md

 [Sá et al. (2011)](https://www.researchgate.net/publication/303773171_Lightning_Forecast_Using_Data_Mining_Techniques_On_Hourly_Evolution_Of_The_Convective_Available_Potential_Energy) used k-Nearest Neighbors and Decision Trees to classify the lightning activity at Belem Airport in Brazil.
 Hourly convective available potential energy (CAPE; a metric of the buoyancy of a rising air parcel) values were used to classify three scenarios: 1) no, 2) moderate, and 3) heavy lightning activity.
 The methods accurately predicted the lightning class 70% of the time.

 ## Data
 Model data consist of GFS/AVN MOS forecasts provided by the [Iowa State University Mesonet](https://mesonet.agron.iastate.edu/mos/fe.phtml).
 Observations are provided by METARs at [Orlando Melbourne International Airport (KMLB)](https://en.wikipedia.org/wiki/Orlando_Melbourne_International_Airport) accessed through the R package `riem` [(Salmon 2016)](https://cran.r-project.org/web/packages/riem/index.html).

-For now I am using these data to forecast one of two possibilities suring the Florida Summer (June through September):
+For now I am using these data to forecast whether or not (1 - yes, 0 - no) there will be thunderstorms near KMLB during the Florida Summer (June through September).

-* 0 - no thunderstorms near KMLB on a given day
-* 1 - thunderstorms!

 But in the future I want to predict thunderstorm initiation into one of five categories:

 * 0 - no thunderstorms on this given day
 * 1 - thunderstorms observed before noon